2022 NASEM Report

 NASEM Recommended Measures

 A committee of experts convened by the National Academies reviewed current measures and methodological issues related to measuring sex, gender identity, and sexual orientation.
 Below you will find a summary of key conclusions and overarching recommendations related to SOGI data collection, recommended measures for each construct, and proposed future directions related to measurement of these constructs.
-A PDF version of these recommendations can be found here.
+A PDF version of these recommendations is available to download.

 KEY CONCLUSIONS & RECOMMENDATIONS: